tomchappin/odin-recipes/README.md

 #### Post Assignment Comment

 I found the assignment fairly straightforward.
-I created a navigation structure using <p> and relative links that I think works pretty well.
+I created a navigation structure using and relative links that I think works pretty well.
 I'd be very confident creating something like this again now -- on to CSS!